harrysolutions/univention-corporate-server/doc/architecture/concepts/permission.rst

 Policies
 --------

+In addition to the permissions defined for system roles and pre-defined groups, UCS offers policies for more fine-grained control on administrative settings.

 Policies are administrative settings to help administrators with infrastructure management that can be assigned to objects in the domain database.
 Policies use